afakes/afakes-myob-devops/README.md

  * [issue-1](https://github.com/afakes/afakes-myob-devops/issues/1) The current system uses GitHub Webhooks to deploy and initiate TravisCI, we would suggest that we only deploy the code to Bluehost if Travis build successfully
  * [issue-2](https://github.com/afakes/afakes-myob-devops/issues/2) RSA keys; currently storing the RSA in the code base, NOT GOOD (well very bad), production version would deploy the keys separately.
- * error checking; the apis could be strenghtend by more error checking on the retrived data.
+ * error checking; the apis could be strengthened by additional error checking on the retrived data.

 # Appendices